atskas/source-cmd/README.md

 - Cross-platform command execution.
 - Closely replicates Source Engine's console style.

 Note: Some features, such as text color changing, are currently not supported.
+You also might experience freezes and crashes.